Student Reflections 2011

 From my interaction with students and lecturers from Boston (UMass) I have realized that initiative and sacrifice are required for the provision of medical health services because their students and lecturers sacrificed their time and resources to treat and screen different Kenyan communities and the UMass was able to come up with Afya Njema project which treats problems every year.

 I also learned that USA health insurance system is able to pay for health costs of their poor citizens which have made their medical services to be accessible to many of their citizens.
 This really differs with the National Hospitals Insurance Fund in Kenya which only provides cover to people only working in the formal sector.
 Incentives are also provided in [the] USA for those who reduce the rick factors of suffering from a particular disease.
 E.g., those who do not smoke have incentives when paying their premium insurance costs.

 I personally had a wonderful experience.
 During the exercise I learnt that many people are living below the poverty line hence they are not in position to seek health care due to constrains.
 Our assistance to the community members was appreciated and it would be of benefit to have more of this.
 Moreover health education is more vital to community members because of ignorance.

 Generally the whole practice was a successful and we urge for more of this and continuation of community enhancement.
-There should be set programme for the children’s forum for their screening as well.
+There should be [a] set program for the children’s forum for their screening as well.
 Thank you.